- DSS Home

 Day Care Assistance - is divided into three categories: Temporary Assistance Day Care, Transitional Day Care, and Low Income Day Care.
 Eligibility for both Low Income and Transitional Day Care is based on family size and income.

-Employment Division - The Employment Division provides recipients and applicants of Temporary Assistance and Food Stamps with the individualized employment services they need to achieve economic stability.
+Employment Unit - The Employment Division provides recipients and applicants of Temporary Assistance and SNAP with the individualized employment services they need to achieve economic stability.

 SNAP - provides assistance to low income individuals and families.
 Eligibility is based on household size and income.
 Benefits are intended to supplement a household's income so they can obtain nutritious meals.